-A house with wood flooring is something most of the people are going for when researching and diving into the amazing world of the real estate market.
-While wood flooring is pretty much a strong selling point in many cases and for many agreements between clients and real estate agents, it does not mean that you have just hit the jackpot!
+A house with wood flooring is something most people are going for when researching and diving into the amazing world of the real estate market.
+While wood flooring is pretty much a strong selling point in many cases and for any agreements between clients and real estate agents, it does not mean that you have just hit the jackpot!
 Wood flooring may be a key feature to many interior designs, guaranteeing practicality, functionality and comfort, also elegance and a lifetime service, however having one passed to you by the previous owner of the house does not mean you are going to have it in perfect condition.
 And let’s be real, sometimes restoring an old and damaged wooden floor simply doesn’t worth it.
 Today we are sharing with you this helpful guide to what to keep your eyes peeled for when buying a house with a wooden floor.

 Timing is crucial.
 And by timing, we mean saving yourself the regrets such as: “If only I knew, I wouldn’t buy this house!”.
 Well, in fact, nothing has stopped you from knowing and seeing that the wooden floor you are going to spend your hard-earned money for is definitely not in perfect condition and requires expensive and extensive restoration and repair services.
 So, first things first, keep your eyes peeled for what you are actually buying and if you cannot say any difference, then be sure to hire a flooring professional to inspect the floor and tell you the rough estimate of the improvement services expected.